mahelbdlm/MAX30009-bluetooth/README.md

 > [!NOTE]
 > This project was developed as part of a Bachelor's thesis.
 The essential functionality and context are summarized below.
 For full technical details, design decisions, and results, please refer to the complete thesis document

+> [!TIP]
+> The web application can be accessed at https://mahelbdlm.github.io/MAX30009-bluetooth/

 The system created uses an Arduino Nano to communicate with the PC and the MAX30009 chip.
 The Arduino is connected to two main components: the MAX30009 chip and the EEPROM memory through the SPI communication protocol.
 <div align="center">